-Which Lentils to Make this the Best Vegan Lentil Soup Ever?
+Which Lentils to Use for this Vegan Lentil Soup?

-Although you can use any lentils, using these small black Beluga lentils is the game changer which takes this lentil soup from being just ok to really popping and tasting sensational.
-I guess you could also use Puy lentils as they are supposed to be similar, though I haven’t tried them myself.
+Although you can use any lentils, using these small black Beluga lentils is the game changer which takes this lentil soup from being just normal to really popping and tasting sensational.
+I guess you could also use Puy lentils as they’re (supposed to be) similar.

 Beluga lentils retain their shape and have a different, more subtle flavour to regular lentils.
-If you previously thought you’re not a big fan of lentils, I recommend you try these babies.
+If you previously thought you’re not a big fan of lentils, I recommend you try these.

 Of course, if you love all lentils, you can also use the standard Pardina lentil (or any other type of your choice).

 Discard the water and rinse the lentils well, checking them over for small unwanted ingredients like stones or other such intruders.
-I actually found a wheat grain in my last packet, so beware to check them over, especially if you’re gluten intolerant.
+I actually found a wheat grain in my last packet, so beware to check them over, especially if you’re intolerant to gluten.

 Refill the pan with lightly salted water to just cover the lentils by about 1 cm and bring to the boil.
 Finely chop half an onion and add it to the pan.

 Simmer until cooked, for about 30 minutes or however long until the lentils are soft.
 If necessary, add more water to the pan.
-You want the cooked lentils to have absorbed most of the liquid when they are done.
+You want the cooked lentils to have absorbed most of the liquid when they’re done.